madhuri2k/madhuri2k.github.io/_posts/2017-12-07-My-first-post.markdown

 ## Motivation

 In creating this site, my main motivations were...
-1. To share tips/ tricks I have learned over the course of my projects and work in my [areas of interest](/about)
+1. To share tips/ tricks I have learned over the course of my projects and work in my [areas of interest](/about).
-1. To showcase specific projects, software, art I created or was inspired by
+1. To showcase specific projects, software, art I created or was inspired by.
-1. Share my experiences as a freelancer, contractor, employee so it may benefit anyone in a similar stage in their life.
+1. Share my experiences as a freelancer, contractor, developer so it may benefit anyone in a similar stage in their life.
-1. Give my writing muscles some wear.
-Writing generally helps me make sense of what's happenning, organize my thoughts and calms me.
+1. Give my writing muscles some wear (Writing generally helps me make sense of what's happenning, organize my thoughts and calms me.).
-1. ... and to able to achieve all of that without having to spend a ton of time and money.
+1. ... and to able to do all of that without having to spend a ton of time and money.

-To be able to do that I needed a solution that is ...
+For that, I needed a solution that is ...
 1. Easy to setup and move between different platforms.
-I work on diverse systems from my iPad/ Phone to my laptop running windows and desktop running linux.
+I work on diverse systems, from my iPad/ Phone to my laptop running windows and desktop running linux.
 Whatever was my blogging solution needed to be cross-platform.
 2. Maximum focus on writing and minimum on formatting/ beautifying.
-Although the end-result (to be useful) should pass for good-looking.
+Although the end-result, to be useful, should pass for good-looking.
 3. High availability and throughput and able to scale with my needs.
 Fast and responsive so reader can focus on content.
 Search engine friendly - the whole point of writing this is to be found by those with the need for this information.
 4. Since bulk of the content is expected to be technical it should be developer-friendly (basically this means syntax-highlighting for code, able to insert graphs/ charts/ media, etc.)